anshulsamar/anshulsamar.github.io/_pp/needle.md

 about the purpose of life.
 "Follow your heart."
 "Be yourself."
-Thanks, I say,
+Thanks,
-but this is hard for me.
+but this is hard for me,
+I say.
 How can I be myself,
 without first knowing who I am?